Fazam16/web_kp_TelkomAkses/README.md

 ## 9. About The Authors
 Hello, if you are interested about people behind this lovely project, you can reach out to us through the following accounts.
-1. Muhammad Fadhil Zahran Muwafa (Project Leader: Graduate of Sriwijaya University, Department of Informatics Engineering 2020-2024, Faculty of Computer Science)
+1. Fadhil Zahran Muwafa (Project Leader: Graduate of Sriwijaya University, Department of Informatics Engineering 2020-2024, Faculty of Computer Science)
    - [LinkedIn](https://linkedin.com/in/fadhil-zahran-muwafa-269747261)
    - [Instagram](https://instagram.com/fadhilzhrn)
    - [GitHub](https://github.com/Fazam16)